 I know the intentions are pure.
 I know it's meant to be a compliment.
 But "you look skinny" feels more like an invasive commentary than anything meant to elicit elation and gratitude.
 Let me explain.

 Over a decade ago, when I suffered from disordered thoughts and began restricting my food intake, those three simple words were indulgent.
-They practically sparkled, glowing in my mind like lightning bugs trapped in a mason jar.
+They practically sparkled, glowing in my mind like lightning bugs trapped in a jar.
 "Skinny" was always the goal, and the more others adulated my frame, the more victorious I felt.
 I'd beam at the utterance of the word, finally feeling like my physically damaging and mentally exhausting plan was working.
 I wanted to look pretty, I wanted to be skinny—and adolescence painstakingly coached that one did not exist without the other.